Roller Derby Dolls

 mimsyCo-writer/Director: Phoebe Hart

-Executive Producer for Film Australia: Mark Hamlyn
+Executive Produce: Mark Hamlyn

-Executive Producer for Freshwater Productions: Trish Lake
+Executive Producer: Trish Lake

 Producer: Vickie Gest